 The building industry has undergone an unprecedented transformation injecting technology to the forefront in planning, development, and investment, and the credit goes to the Internet of Things (IoT).

-The future belongs to construction with sensor networks that can control temperature, monitor power, and water consumption, track sustainability performance in real-time, and much more.
+The future belongs to construction with smart building technology: sensor networks that can control temperature, monitor power, and water consumption, track sustainability performance in real-time, and much more.

 Technology has also changed the way buildings are managed.
 The latest building management system (BMS) protects investment and creates an optimal first impression.
 In the simplest terms, smart BMS provides deep insights into the real-time performance of assets, predicts potential issues, employs a predictive approach, and delivers significant data to act on.
 New design tools, technical solutions, and evolving ecosystems have driven the transition to Smart Buildings.